ethanokamura/perfectline/src/content/javascript-101/webdev.md

 ```

 ### CSS - Cascading Style Sheets
-A stylesheet language famous for making websites look pretty.
+A stylesheet language that is famous for making websites look pretty.

-A typical CSS rule will start with a selector matched to an html element in the document:
+A typical CSS rule will start with a selector matched to an HTML element in the document:
 1. Use braces for a declaration block.
-2. Contains properties that changes the appearance of that element.
+2. Contains properties that change the appearance of that element.

 ```css
 p { font-size: 1.2em; }